bitcoin-corp/bitcoin-OS/README.md

 ## Overview

 Bitcoin OS is a revolutionary web-based operating system that brings the power of Bitcoin and blockchain technology to your desktop.
-Built by THE BITCOIN CORPORATION LTD, it provides a familiar desktop environment while integrating cryptocurrency and decentralized applications seamlessly.
+Built by The Bitcoin Corporation LTD, it provides a familiar desktop environment while integrating cryptocurrency and decentralized applications seamlessly.

 ## Features